 July 28, 2014

-It is an unfortunate fact that violence occurs in health care facilities.
-The Joint Commission has received reports from its accredited organizations of violent criminal events including assault, rape, homicide and suicide.
-Since January 2010, The Joint Commission has received reports of 16 shootings that resulted in 27 deaths.
-Of the 16 shootings, nine were murder/suicides, mostly mercy killings that resulted in the deaths of the patient and the shooter, who was usually the patient’s spouse or significant other.
-However, some cases involve an “active shooter,” an individual actively engaged in killing or attempting to kill people in a confined and populated area.
+It is an unfortunate fact that gun violence occurs in health care facilities.
+During the 2010-2020 timeframe, The Joint Commission received reports from its accredited organizations of 39 shootings that resulted in 39 deaths: 21 were staff members (10 shot by a patient, five shot by a visitor, four shot by a family member, and two shot by a current or former staff member); 18 were patients (15 shot by a family member; two shot by a visitor; and one shot by another patient).
+Of the 39 shootings, 12 were murder/suicides, mostly mercy killings that resulted in the deaths of the patient and the shooter, who was usually the patient’s spouse or significant other; other “suicide” deaths resulted from provocation with security (“suicide by cop”).
+These cases involve an “active shooter,” an individual actively engaged in killing or attempting to kill people in a confined and populated area.
 Victims of an active shooter can be randomly selected, and often are health care staff.

 Active shooter situations are unpredictable and evolve quickly.
 Typically, the immediate deployment of law enforcement is required to stop the shooting and mitigate harm.
 Because active shooter situations are often over within 15 minutes, before law enforcement arrives, health care organizations must prepare their staff for an active shooter situation.